Percona-Lab/percona-docstreamer/details.md

 ## Resuming & Checkpointing

-State is managed entirely within the target MongoDB cluster using specific documents in the `docMongoStream.checkpoints` collection. docMongoStream uses a smart resume strategy to handle crashes at any stage.
+State is managed entirely within the target MongoDB cluster using specific documents in the `docStreamer.checkpoints` collection. docStreamer uses a smart resume strategy to handle crashes at any stage.

 1. The Anchor Checkpoint (`migration_anchor_timestamp`)
   * Purpose: Saved immediately before the first Full Load attempt begins.
 It locks in the Global Start Time ($\mathbf{T_0}$).
-  * Behavior: If docMongoStream crashes during the Full Load, this document remains.
-On restart, docMongoStream finds it, recognizes a "Partial Full Load," loads the list of already-completed collections, and resumes the migration for the remaining collections using this original timestamp.
+  * Behavior: If docStreamer crashes during the Full Load, this document remains.
+On restart, docStreamer finds it, recognizes a "Partial Full Load," loads the list of already-completed collections, and resumes the migration for the remaining collections using this original timestamp.

 2. The Global Checkpoint (`cdc_resume_timestamp`)
   * Purpose: Marks the successful completion of the entire Full Load phase or tracks progress during CDC.
   * Behavior: Once the Full Load finishes for all collections, the Anchor is deleted and replaced by this Global Checkpoint.
-On restart, if this exists, docMongoStream skips the Full Load entirely and starts CDC.
+On restart, if this exists, docStreamer skips the Full Load entirely and starts CDC.

 ### Resume Logic Summary

-docMongoStream determines the start state based on which checkpoints exist in the target database:
+docStreamer determines the start state based on which checkpoints exist in the target database:

 * **Scenario A (Global Checkpoint exists):**
     * **State:** Full Load is 100% complete.